Generalized Anxiety Disorder (GAD)

-When the list of worries are too long to count, you can bet Generalized Anxiety Disorder (GAD) is the diagnosis.
+When the list of worries is too long to count, you can bet Generalized Anxiety Disorder (GAD) is the diagnosis.

-Therapists think of it as the “roulette wheel” of anxiety--and it can be exhausting to the mind and the body.
-Many people with GAD actually have a healthy sense of humor about their tendency to overthink, despite how debilitating it can be, and it’s not hard to find good natured memes and GIF’s with worry as their main theme.
+Therapists think of it as the “roulette wheel” of anxiety and worry - and can have mental and physical symptoms to the mind and the body.
+Many people with GAD actually have a healthy sense of humor about their tendency to overthink, despite how debilitating it can be, and it’s not hard to find good natured memes and GIF’s with constant worry as their main theme.

 GAD often goes hand-in-hand with other mood and anxiety disorders.
 A person may meet criteria for Panic Disorder, OCD, or Depression in addition to the background noise of chronic worry.
 Sometimes Bipolar Disorder is misdiagnosed as GAD because both disorders can both involve rapid thoughts that cause distress, sleep problems, difficulty concentrating, and irritability.
 It’s important to see an expert for a thorough and accurate diagnosis because although both disorders require some of the same treatments, (such as maintaining a healthy lifestyle and CBT) the medications prescribed for GAD versus Bipolar Disorder can be very different.

 Listen to our episode of PSYCHe Says on anxiety and panic attacks to learn some steps you can take to bring your anxiety levels down HERE.